benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 ***

+- Allow for automation and communication of process
-Plain text files and UTF-8 encoding will be readable for a long time
+- Plain text files and UTF-8 encoding will be readable for a long time

-They are much more accessible
+- They are much more accessible

 Literate statistical programming
 ========================================================